significa/frontend-challenge/README.md

 [Significa](https://significa.pt/) is an Oporto based digital studio founded in late 2013.
 Despite being specialised in Interaction Design and Brand Development, we believe that good design thinking can answer almost any question and solve most problems.
 We aim to provide meaningful design solutions to achieve the best user engagement possible in any situation.

+## Setup Instructions

+Please refer to the `/client` directory in order to set up the project.

 ## About the challenge

 This is a pretty simple test, in which you should be able to write a React app, using the provided screens as reference.
 You’ll need to make requests to an API to get some JSON content, filter the data and print it on view.